kaizer1v/kaizer1v.github.io/about.md

 ![My helpful screenshot](/assets/me.jpg)

 ###Hi there!
 I am Vivek.
-I am a software engineer and I LOVE design.
+I am an engineer.
 I am based in Bangalore, India.
 I play the Tabla and Football and also write poems _sometimes_.
+I love design, it is the most satisfying way to solve a problem.

-I can also juggle. :)
+###I can also juggle. :)

-_Oh and that is me, a random weekend evening in London._
+### This blog is all about ideas and design.

+_Me._